sergius/klarna-game/README.md

  * Current view: which returns the feedback of what surrounds the player
  * Move player: an intent to change `Player`'s position to another position.
 In order the intent to succeed, the new position should be *valid* and, if any `Item` is associated to the move, the `Player` should hold the matching `Item`. *Valid* position means that the `Room` which is `Player`'s current position has a `Neighbour` in the same `Direction` as the move that is being made.
  * Pick up item: an intent to remove an `Item` from it's current `ItemHolder` and add it to `Player`.
 The intent will succeed if the picked up `Item` has no other `Item` specified for match; in case it has one, the `Player` should hold it.
+ * Open item: an intent to open an `Item`.
+The intent will succeed if the `Item` is `ItemHolder` as well, and if the player holds the matching `Item`s, in case they are required. *Note: This feature was added in the last minute, when configuring the additional game, thus it doesn't have its specific tests.
+The refactoring was easy and didn't imply any significant changes.*

 #### GameEngine